plugget/plugget/README.md

 If the install fails.
 It likely is a bad manifest, a bad install, or a bug with Plugget.
 Report the issue in issues.
 There's a small chance the GitHub servers are down, you can check the [github status](https://www.githubstatus.com/).

+If this tool is helpfull, you can ⭐ star it on the github page, just click the ⭐ star button in the top-right of this page.